 Gibson Fay-LeBlanc is a writer and teacher.
 His first collection of poems, Death of a Ventriloquist, was chosen by Lisa Russ Spaar for the Vassar Miller Prize and published by the University of North Texas Press in 2012.

 With graduate degrees from UC Berkeley and Columbia University, he has taught writing and literature in public and private middle schools, high schools, and colleges in California, Vermont, New York, and Maine.
 In 2011 he was named one of Maine’s “emerging leaders” by the Portland Press Herald and MaineToday Media for his work directing The Telling Room.
-He lives in Portland, ME with his family and currently serves as the Associate Director of the Maine Writers & Publishers Alliance.
+He lives in Portland, ME with his family and currently serves as the Executive Director of the Maine Writers & Publishers Alliance.